MrStevenSmith/Trident-WordPress-Application/exercise 1/README.md

 ### Instructions

 Below you will find an image of a WordPress application.
-You will also find a set of parameters which you need to include in the yaml to build your objects.
+You will also find a set of parameters which you need to include in the yamls to build your objects.

 Using the sample templates on [Kubernetes.io](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#pod-templates) or manually building your yaml files, you will need to define and create each object using the parameters specified.